-The coronavirus pandemic has meant major changes to how grades for most qualifications are decided, and we have had to bring in some new ways of dealing with applications.
-Here are some of the main changes for 2021.
+The coronavirus pandemic has meant we have had to bring in some new ways of dealing with applications.
+Here are some of the main changes for 2022.

 Primary page content